AdamEssenmacher/MemoryToolkit.Maui/README.md

 Out of the box, MemoryToolkit.Maui uses this definition to automatically apply leak monitoring, prevention, and compartmentalization features.

-This definition is likely incomplete (we probably need to consider things like Shell and tabbed pages...), but I think it's a good starting point.
+This definition is likely incomplete (we probably need to consider things like nested modal navigation and tabbed pages), but I think it's a good starting point.
 In cases where this definition doesn't apply (e.g. cached pages), MemoryToolkit.Maui still offers tools so developers can take direct control over monitoring and managing component lifecycles.

 # How to use